vladValeros/Django-Task-Manager/README.md

 A simple task management system built with Django and MySQL.
 In fulfillment of the requirements in CC105-Lab

-A Django-based Task Manager with CRUD functionality.
 The status column updates automatically based on the due date:
 - If the due date has passed, the status will be **"Overdue"**.
 - If the due date is in the future or today, the status remains **"Pending"**.